Vimux/Mainroad/README.md

 For more information about front matter variables read [Hugo Front Matter](https://gohugo.io/themes/installing-and-using-themes/) from Hugo official documentation.

-### Appearance Layouts
+### Sidebar

-**Mainroad** comes with a configurable sidebar.
-Use the `[Params.sidebar]` section to configure it.
-Its position can be specified for home list and single pages individually.
+**Mainroad** comes with a configurable sidebar that can be on the left, on the right, or disabled.
+The default layout can be specified in the `[Params.sidebar]` section of the configuration.
+The position can be specified for home, list and single pages individually.
 Use the keys `home`, `list` and `single` with values `"left"`, `"right"` or `false`.
+The layout can be configured per page, by setting the `sidebar` parameter with one of the same values in the page's front matter.

-The widgets and their order can be specified using the `widgets` key with a list of widget names as value.
+The sidebar consists of multiple widgets.
+Widgets can be enabled individually using the `widgets` key with a list of widget names as value.
 You can add your own widgets, by placing a template under `layouts/partials/widgets/<name>.html`.
+The list of widgets can be overwritten from a page's front matter.

 Some widget respect optional configuration.
-Have a look at the `[Params.widgets]` and `Params.widgets.social` section in the example configuration above.
+Have a look at the `[Params.widgets]` and `[Params.widgets.social]` sections in the example configuration above.

 ## Contributing